A step-by-step guide to getting a UTR number, how you can apply for one and what it means once you have it.

 A Government Gateway Account is your online account where you can check on your taxes, get messages from HMRC and file your self-assessment tax returns.

-You’ll need to start by entering a valid email address, which you’ll need to confirm to complete your UTR application so make sure you have access to it.
+To get set up you’ll need to start by entering a valid email address, which you’ll need to confirm to complete your UTR application so make sure you have access to it.

 Once you have set up your HMRC online account, you’ll be issued with a User ID (12 digit number) and be asked to set up a password.